kfelds1/Final_Project/README.md

 Below are two main dashboards:
 - Interactive Map of graduation rates at US instituations of higher education
 ![MAP%20Graduation%20Rate_2013](https://github.com/kfelds1/Final_Project/blob/79a01327013b3d4a62ef7d744a871c6cde986a0b/MAP%20Graduation%20Rate_2013.png)
+It shows the graduation rate for about 3,800 Institutions of Higher Education in US.
+Each circle represents one institution that is color-coded based on the school type, either Public, Private Nonprofit or Private For-profit.
+Label displays a summary information for that school, including graduation rate.
+Institutions can be filtered by a specific range of graduation rate, by degree type, and by school type and can be displayed for a specific state or city.
+Interesting feature: one can search directly by school name to find out about its graduation rate.

 - Dashboard of main results
 ![Dashboard%20Main%20Results_2013](https://github.com/kfelds1/Final_Project/blob/49c19efd67eaeb0404bbc820de8f06a2f24f0e91/Dashboard%20Main%20Results_2013.png)
+Overall, we found out that average graduation rate in 2013 was 39%.
+Gender and Race breakdown revealed that the highest graduation rate was achieved by female students of Asian American Descent, followed by female students of White American descent.
+Us State with the highest graduation rate was Rhode Island (52%).
+Private Nonprofit Institutions had the highest graduation rate compared to other school types.
+4-year degree programs had higher graduation rates than 2-year degree programs.